How can we help? 👋

 Users can also choose their preferred language and date format.

-Important: The Data Collection Portal always displays values exactly as they were entered, using the unit associated with that field or asset.
-For example, if an asset’s floor area is entered in square metres, all users will see that value in square metres in the Data Collection Portal — regardless of their personal display preferences.
+• If an asset's Gross floor area (GFA) is entered in square metres, all users will see that value in square metres when editing—regardless of their personal display preferences

 Related article: